The Japanese House to release new track featuring Bon Iver's Justin Vernon

 The collaboration will appear on The Japanese House’s forthcoming ‘Chewing Cotton Wool’ EP alongside one other previously unheard song.
 Its title track arrived back in November, following on from ‘Something Has To Change’.

 This comes after Bon Iver contributed to Taylor Swift’s recently released eighth album, ‘Folklore’.
-Justin Vernon co-wrote the song ‘Exile’, on which he also provides vocals.
+Justin Vernon co-wrote the song ‘Exile’, on which he also appears as a guest vocalist.

 “From the earth shattering ‘Lilo’ to the radio ready hooks of ‘You Seemed so Happy’, ‘Good at Falling’ is a stunning and emotive debut,” our verdict stated.
 “People may have been wondering who Bain was when she first released music, but on her debut album she’s made damn sure you won’t forget her.”